 While we were first shooting the Shield, Carlson advised he had seen the same problems with the Shield in his training classes.
-Initially, he told students to remove the sleeve, but after one student broke his ejector on a magazine change he realized another solution was needed: a Plan B.
+After a student removed the factory spacer then broke a Shield ejector on a magazine change, Carlson realized another solution was needed.

-Since then, Carlson developed and patented a new magazine base pad for the Shield called the Plan B. This pad replaces the stock pad and sleeve with a unit that gives the shooter the benefits of the stock sleeve while not hanging up on the hand when reloading.
+Since then, Carlson developed and patented a new magazine base pad for the Shield called the MagFIX.
+This pad replaces the stock pad and sleeve with a unit that gives the shooter the benefits of the stock sleeve while not hanging up on the hand when reloading.

-Additionally, the Plan B adds small wings on the base pad that allow the shooter to more easily strip the magazine from the pistol should a double feed occur.
-The Plan B is in limited production now, and more information can be had on the Safety Solutions Academy site here.
-I will have one of these pads in the near future for testing.
+Additionally, the Plan B adds tiered wings on the base pad that allow the shooter to more easily strip the magazine from the pistol should a double feed occur.
+The MagFIX is in production and available for your Shield on Amazon here.

 |Federal BPLE 115 gr JHP +P+||1,157 fps||342 ft-lb|